digital-asset/daml/docs/source/tools/auth-middleware/index.rst

 Auth Middleware API
 *******************

-An implementation of the auth middleware must provide the following API.
+An implementation of the Auth Middleware must provide the following API.

 Obtain Access Token
 ===================